MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/ad-languages.md

 Your ad language in combination with your [location targeting](show-ads-target-audience.md) determines who will see your ads.
 When determining if your ads are eligible to be shown to a particular search user, Microsoft Advertising first determines if your ad language allows for your ad to be shown in a particular country or region then considers the location criteria (and other criteria) settings you have configured.
 If the target criteria is met and the ad language is available in the country/region, the ad is eligible to display.
 To learn more, see the Microsoft Advertising help article [How does ad language and location targeting affect who can see my ads?](https://help.ads.microsoft.com/#apex/3/en/51100/0)

-The following are the possible languages that you may use to write your ads and keywords.
+The following are the possible languages that you can use to write your ads and keywords.

 > [!NOTE]
 > The following languages are not yet available for everyone: Bulgarian, Croatian, Czech, Estonian, Greek, Hungarian, Latvian, Lithuanian, Maltese, Polish, Romanian, Slovak, Slovenian.